-Always reverse the wordmark from a color, pattern, or image with sufficient contrast.
-There must be at least a 50 percent value difference in color or luminance between the wordmark and its background.
+Always reverse the symbol or wordmark from a background color, pattern, or image with sufficient contrast.
+There must be at least a 50 percent value difference in color or luminance between the symbol or wordmark and its background.

-42.2.5 Wordmark: Cautions
+4.2.18 Symbol-Cautions